 Yes, and no, depending on what state you live in.
 Even in states where cannabidiol (CBD) is legal, the newly popular compound is still regulated.
-CBD is legal depending on a multitude of factors: state law, how each state interprets federal law, how much THC is in the product, whether legislation regarding CBD has been passed, and to what type of product it's been added.
+Whether CBD is legal depends on a multitude of factors: state law, how each state interprets federal law, how much THC is in the product, whether state legislation regarding CBD has been passed, and to what type of product it's been added.

 What is CBD?

-A non-intoxicating cannabinoid found in cannabis.
-After tetrahydrocannabinol (THC), cannabidiol (CBD) is the second-most abundant cannabinoid in the plant, and has many potential therapeutic benefits, including anti-inflammatory, analgesic, anti-anxiety and seizure-suppressant properties.
-CBD can be sourced from both marijuana plants and hemp plants, the latter of which are legal in the U.S. as they contain minuscule amounts of THC.
+CBD is a non-intoxicating cannabinoid found in cannabis.
+CBD is the second-most abundant cannabinoid in cannabis, after tetrahydrocannabinol (THC), and it has many potential therapeutic benefits, including anti-inflammatory, analgesic, anti-anxiety, and seizure-suppressant properties.
+CBD can be sourced from both marijuana plants and hemp plants, the latter of which is legal in the US if they contain minuscule amounts of THC.

 Is CBD legal in the United States?

 There are state laws and then there's federal law.
 Under federal law, marijuana is illegal but hemp is not even though they are both cannabis.
 After decades of rolling measures to stamp out weed nationwide,t all types of cannabis, including hemp, were made illegal by the 1970 Federal Controlled Substances Act.
 The legislation swept all cannabis under the Schedule 1 umbrella, which classifies it as a substance with a high potential for abuse, no accepted medical use, and a likelihood for addiction.

 The2018 Farm Bill, however, legalized hemp cultivation and removed some cannabis from Schedule 1 status by creating a legal distinction between hemp and marijuana.
 Under the legislation, hemp is classified as cannabis that contains no more than 0.3% THC by weight, while marijuana is classified as cannabis that contains more than 0.3% THC.